 Contact: Mike Cloughesy, director of forestry

 OFRI also operates the Rediscovery Forest located at the Oregon Garden in Silverton.
-This facility serves as a demonstration forest and a venue for landowner training.
+This facility serves as a demonstration forest and a venue for landowner workshops.

 Oregon’s watershed councils are voluntary local organizations that work to sustain natural resource and watershed protection.
 The Network is a way for landowners to locate and contact their local watershed councils.